 UK National Agency for the ISIL

-The International Standard Identifier for Libraries and related organisations.
+The International Standard Identifier for Libraries and related organizations.

-The ISIL is the International Standard Identifier that can be assigned to a library or related organisation.
-An ISIL can also be assigned to sub-units of an organisation.
+The ISIL is the International Standard Identifier that can be assigned to a library or related organization.
+An ISIL can also be assigned to sub-units of an organization.

-In 2007 the British Library became the UK National Agency for the assignment of the ISIL to organisations in the United Kingdom, Crown Dependencies and Overseas Territories.
+In 2007 the British Library became the UK National Agency for the assignment of the ISIL to organizations in the United Kingdom, Crown Dependencies and Overseas Territories.

 ISILs assigned to libraries by the British Library are based on MARC organisation codes which are made globally unique by the addition of a country code prefix (ISO 3166-1).

 Please fill in this form (Word format 38K) and email it to firstname.lastname@example.org to request a code.

 Requests for an ISIL for one organization will be processed within a few days.

 If you require codes for more than one organization, or for multiple sub-units of one organization, this processing will take longer depending on the overall number and will be assessed on a case-by-case basis.
 Please contact us at the above e-mail address to discuss.

 We make every effort to fulfil requests as promptly as possible; please help us by requesting your ISIL in good time.